-In order to ensure tap water is safe to drink, the U.S. Environmental Protection Agency and the Division of Drinking Water prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+n order to ensure tap water is safe to drink, the U.S. Environmental Protection Agency and the State Division of Drinking Water prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 Department regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.

 Calleguas achieves these standards through vigilant watershed protection and treatment techniques used at Metropolitan's Jensen and Weymouth Plants, as well as Calleguas' Lake Bard Water Filtration Plant.
-A good indicator of the effectiveness of our filtration system is the measurement of turbidity.
-Turbidity, or the cloudiness of water, is listed in the tables included in this report.
+A good indicator of the effectiveness of a filtration system is the measurement of turbidity.
+Lower turbidity, or the cloudiness of water, values are indicative of proper filtration.
+Turbidity values are listed in the tables included in this report.